mcpython4-coding/Documentation/mcpython/mixin/MixinMethodWrapper.md

         function insertRegion(self, start: int, instructions: typing.List[dis.Instruction])

-            Inserts a list of instructions into the opcode list, resolving the jumps in code cirrectky
+            Inserts a list of instructions into the opcode list, resolving the jumps in code correctly
+            WARNING: the user is required to make sure that stack & variable constraints still hold

+            variable size

             function rebind_offset(o: int) -> int